mhshifat/nestjs-prisma-docker-react-app/README.md

 - NodeJS
 - NPM

 Follow these simple steps to have the project running on your machine.
 Please note the project depends on nodejs and docker to be installed in the system.
+Rename .env.example to .env from project root directory.

 ```shell
 git clone https://github.com/mhshifat/nestjs-prisma-docker-react-app.git